 As described above, mock trial competitions differ in many ways.
 The best way to understand what good AMTA mock trial looks like is to see it, either by visiting a local Invitational tournament or by viewing successful teams from the past.
 You can see what AMTA's previous champions did best by watching them in action.
-To order a copy of AMTA DVDs, click here: http://www.collegemocktrial.org/amta-store/championship-dvds/
+These championship trials can be streamed (bought or rented) through AMTA's website To order a copy of a championship round, click here.
+You can also view a couple championship rounds for free on AMTA's YouTube channel (an outline for the 2006 case is included as an Appendix at the end of this Handbook):